software-architects/time-cockpit-website/content/en/blog/2015/04/30/Keep-Your-Inbox-Empty-With-Todoist.md

 ---
 layout: blog
 title: Keep Your Inbox Empty With Todoist
 teaser: Like most people, I have often been struggling with my email inbox.
 From time to time I tried to catch up with inbox but within days I reached the same mess as before.
 Finally, the book "Getting Things Done" by David Allen was the trigger to change my habits.
-There was one advice that changed my way of working: Free your mind and collect everything externally.
+There was one advice that changed my way of working -  Free your mind and collect everything externally.
 author: Karin Huber
-date: 2015-00-30
+date: 2015-04-30
 bannerimage: /content/images/blog/2015/04/to-do-small.jpg
+lang: en
 permalink: /blog/2015/04/30/Keep-Your-Inbox-Empty-With-Todoist
 ---